 – Paribus also no longer takes a cut of the refund they initiate for you.
 Previously, Paribus would keep a small percentage.
 That is no longer the case.
 Paribus is now 100% free — it all comes back to you.
 In this aspect, Paribus has a significant lead over its competitors.

 Here’s something interesting that just happened with Paribus and Amazon late delivery tracking.
 I ordered a package of C batteries, which wound up being delivered one day late.
 Paribus submitted a claim to Amazon on my behalf for the late delivery.

-As you can see below, Amazon does not offer price protection, however they will reimburse for a late delivery date.
+As you can see below, Amazon does not offer price protection; however, they will reimburse for late delivery dates.
 That same day, Amazon customer service reached out to let me know they had issued a $10 credit to my account.
-The batteries cost $11.99, so with the credit, I wound up paying only $1.99 for a 12-pack of C batteries.
+The batteries cost $11.99, so I wound up paying only $1.99 for a 12-pack of C batteries with the credit.